Can I Sue My HOA for My Slip and Fall?

 Common injuries to residents in HOA-involved slip and fall cases often occur in areas the HOA is responsible for maintaining and keeping safe.
 These injuries can result from hazards and conditions within the community’s common areas.

 - Sprains and fractures.
-Slip and falls can lead to sprained wrists, ankles, or knees and more serious fractures.
+Slips and falls can lead to sprained wrists, ankles, or knees and more serious fractures.
 Uneven pavement, poorly maintained walkways, or icy sidewalks in common areas are common causes of accidents.

 - Contusions and bruises.
 Residents may suffer contusions and bruises from a fall caused by tripping over hazards such as cracks in the pavement, debris, or poorly placed signage.

 - Head injuries.
-Slip and falls can result in head injuries, including concussions and traumatic brain injuries (TBIs).
+Slips and falls can result in head injuries, including concussions and traumatic brain injuries (TBIs).
 These injuries may occur when a resident falls on a hard surface due to inadequate lighting or slippery conditions.

 - Back and spinal injuries.
 Falls in common areas with inadequate handrails or uneven surfaces can lead to back injuries, including strains, sprains, or more severe spinal injuries.